proroklab/graph-conv-memory/README.md

 from gcm.edge_selectors.temporal import TemporalBackedge

+# Maximum number of nodes in the graph.
+Reduce this to reduce memory usage.
+Note that GCM will only
+# forget observations older than this
+graph_size = 128
 # Define the GNN used in GCM.
 The following is the one used in the paper
 # Make sure you define the first layer to match your observation space
 obs_size = 8